Traveling With A Dog: What Crate Should You Have?

 You can easily find a soft-sided dog crate that will fit smaller and medium-sized pooches.
 Just make sure that the carrier has heavy-duty latches and can be secured with a seat belt.

 Unfortunately, there aren’t many soft dog crates that can fit large dogs.
 If you own a large pooch you should pick a plastic or metal crate that has safety straps and can be hoked with a seat belt.

-A soft dog travelling crates usually have more than one door and several windows that keep the interior airy.
+A soft dog traveling crates usually have more than one door and several windows that keep the interior airy.
 Hard-sided crates come with one door and usually two or three ventilation holes.

-When choosing a travelling crate for your dog, his safety and comfort should be your top priorities.
-Furthermore, don’t forget to bring water, food, and treats while travelling with your dog in a car.
+When choosing a traveling crate for your dog, his safety and comfort should be your top priorities.
+Furthermore, don’t forget to bring water, food, and treats while traveling with your dog in a car.
 And be prepared to make frequent stops for potty breaks and exercise.

 If your dog has anxiety riding in a car try taking him for short, frequent rides to the park or other places he likes.
-The more positive your dog’s car experience is, the more likely he will enjoy travelling long distance with you.
+The more positive your dog’s car experience is, the more likely he will enjoy traveling long distances with you.

-Travelling with your dog can be the greatest adventure if you plan everything right.
-One of the most important factors to consider when travelling with a dog is what crate should you have.
+Traveling with your dog can be the greatest adventure if you plan everything right.
+One of the most important factors to consider when traveling with a dog is what crate should you have.